-Why There was a Need for the University of Phoenix Loan Forgiveness
+Why Was There a Need for the University of Phoenix Loan Forgiveness?

-Background of the UOP
+The Background of the UOP

 UOP Class Action Lawsuit

-- Interference with Contractual Relations of students
+- Interference with Contractual Relations of Students

 - Unjust enrichment